Install FreeBSD operating system

 The FreeBSD system, by default, has a

-user.
+root user.
 The

-user will have all the superuser privileges for conducting any system transaction.
+root user will have all the superuser privileges for conducting any system transaction.
 In this step, set the

-user password.
+root user password.

 1.2.2-6Network configuration